MadMax1960/Femc-Reloaded-Project/README.md

 Contributions come in all shapes and sizes, and here, all are welcome.
 If your masterpiece isn't quite ready for the main stage, your fork awaits.
 It's a place for refinement and creativity.

 ### The Key Quests
 Our quests span across realms - from 3D modeling to UI design, from rewriting texts to reanimating cutscenes.
-Each task is a notch in the pathway for doing what Atlus doesn't.
+Each task is a notch in the pathway for.
+We did, what Atlusn't.

 - Document your 3D modeling escapades, breathing life into Kotone's character.
 - Paint the UI with Kotone's essence, making every pixel count.